-Since March 2011, Crisis Action has led a global coordinated response to the now proxy war in Syria.
-The war which has led to the deaths of hundreds of thousands and forced over 10 million people to flee their home in terror has spurred Crisis Action to support collaborative work to push for stronger action by the UN Security Council, the Arab League and UN agencies to further civilian protection.
+Since March 2011, Crisis Action has led a global coordinated response to the war in Syria.
+The war which has led to the deaths of hundreds of thousands and forced over 10 million people to flee their home in terror has spurred Crisis Action to support collaborative work to push for stronger action by parties to the conflict, the UN, the Arab League and the EU to further civilian protection.

 Crisis Action has worked with partners to devise and deliver joint advocacy to:

-- Highlight the plight of Syrians to publics around the world through the #WithSyrian coalition and in doing so elevating the voices of Syrians affected by the conflict;
+- Highlight the plight of Syrians to publics around the world through the #WithSyria coalition and in doing so elevating the voices of Syrians affected by the conflict;

 - Convince the Arab League to adopt targeted measures against Syria such as an arms embargo, asset freeze and suspension of Syria’s membership of the League.